CiprianaM/codewomen-projects/project-to-do-app/README.md

 ## Project To Do App

-### The goal of this project is to practice working with Node.js, and learn how to write input to a file
+### The goal of this project is to practice working with Node.js, and learn how to write input to a file using fs

 We will use HTML, CSS, JavaScript, Node.js and Express in this project.